An official website of the United States government

 Rear Admiral Robert Hawkins

-The Navy Nurse Corps is currently comprised of more than 2,566 active duty and reserve nurses who provide care or support patient care in more than 20 specialties.
-Navy nurses are stationed at military treatment facilities, medical education institutions, clinics, hospitals and research units located within the United States and various overseas locations.
-Navy nurses provide direct support to Navy and Marine Corps commands, squadrons, battalions and units.
+The Navy Nurse Corps is comprised of more than 2,500 active duty and reserve nurses in over 20 specialties who provide care or support patient care to our Navy and Marine Corps warfighters, their families, and retirees.
+Navy nurses are stationed at military medical treatment facilities (MTFs), medical education institutions, clinics, hospitals, and research units both within the United States and at locations around the world.
 Navy nurses deploy in support of combat operations, disaster relief, and humanitarian assistance missions, providing the best care our nation can offer ashore and afloat.

 Specialties